Mattliketocode/miRNA-Cancer-Classification/README.md

 2. The notebook Methods_PCA contains the PCA graphs
 3. The notebook Methods_Binary_Feature_Selection contains the binary feature selection experiment
 4. All code is written using Python Jupyter Notebooks via Google Colab
+5. The results are summarized in the two csv files